 As Cynthia Grabo underlines, a warning does not exist if it is not delivered.
 Similarly, a foresight product – or risk assessment or horizon scan – has to be delivered.
 Furthermore, if foresight and warning are to be actionable, then clients or customers – those to whom the product has been delivered – must pay heed to the foresight, or warning.
 What they decide to do with those is another story.
 Yet, from the point of view of SF&W, they must receive them, know they have received them and, as much as possible, consider them.

 Strategic foresight and futures’ efforts, as well as related literature, with a few exceptions, have rarely focused explicitly on this specific part of the overall process.
 Yet, it is crucial.
 As a first step, it has much to learn from the warning part of the activity.
 Then, both strategic foresight and warning may also have much to learn from the mobile and social networking approach, as it is being …

-As underlined in Everstate’s characteristics, time in strategic foresight and warning is a crucial problem that still needs much effort and research before we obtain proper and actionable timelines – and this without even considering timeliness.
+Time in strategic foresight and warning is a crucial problem, as underlined in “Time in Strategic Foresight and Risk Management” and pointed out in “Everstate’s characteristics“.
+We shall still need much effort and research before to obtain detailed, proper and actionable timelines – and this without even considering timeliness.
 For the Chronicles of Everstate, we […]

 Strategic Foresight and Warning (SF&W) is at once process and analysis.
 By SF&W analysis we mean all methodologies and related issues allowing for the development of an understanding grounded in reality that will generate best anticipatory products, useful to decision-makers and policy-makers for carrying out their mission (to find your way within the myriad of labels […]